Man Wiped Out Boss’ Family After Getting Rejected for a Job Promotion, Cops Say

 But now, with the family’s suspected killer behind bars, one community leader says the arrest brings him more questions than it does answers.

-“If this guy did it—how dare he come back?” said David Cao, a board member of the Houston Chinese Alliance.
-“Was Feng in China for all of the past eight years?
-Had he traveled too and from the U.S, during that time?
+“If this guy did it—how dare he come back?”
+David Cao, a board member of the Houston Chinese Alliance, told the Chronicle.
+“Was Fang in China for all of the past eight years?
+Had he traveled to and from the U.S. during that time?
 When had authorities focused on him?”

 Family members felt an enraged colleague was the only explainable theory for the hit.
 That theory appears to have been proven correct on Tuesday, when Harris County Sheriff Ed Gonzalez announced Lu’s arrest.